LEDApplications/pseo-expansion-map/README.md

 ## Crosswalk

 The pseo data uses the opeid while the school locations use a unit id.
 Some crosswalks are available [here](https://collegescorecard.ed.gov/data/) which are stored in the `data/` directory.

-> No effort has gone into syncing data vintages or doing cleanup on 3rd party sources. ~61 institutions couldn't be crosswalked from OPEID <-> UNITID as of this writing.
+No effort has gone into syncing data vintages or doing cleanup on 3rd party sources.

+> 61 institutions couldn't be crosswalked from OPEID <-> UNITID

 ## School Locations

 The institution names and locations are taken from [NCES](https://nces.ed.gov/programs/edge/geographic/schoollocations) and saved as a csv to the `data/` directory in this repo.
 These locations use a `UNITID` which requires the crosswalk above.

+> 2 institutions were given an unitid that has no entry in the location data